New Jersey Breast Lift Surgery

 Most of our breast lift patients lead active lives and are anxious to return to their usual routine as soon as possible after surgery.
 With that in mind, we have developed our unique Rapid Recovery program.
 This involves specially tailored surgical techniques, anesthesia, and medications as well as post-operative massages and skincare that optimize a speedy recovery.
 During both your consultation with Dr. Parker and in your pre-op education visit with our Nurse Educator, your anticipated recovery will be discussed in detail.

-After breast lift surgery, you can expect your results to last as the years pass.
-Remember, that excess, sagging skin is gone, and Dr. Parker’s surgical techniques, which involve layers of internal sutures for support, help to ensure your new breast shape continues to look beautiful and natural.
+After breast lift surgery, you can expect your results to last for many years.
+Remember, that excess, sagging skin is gone.
+Dr. Parker’s surgical techniques, which involve layers of internal sutures for support, help to ensure your new breast shape continues to look beautiful and natural.
 Scars should also fade significantly during the first year with proper care.